hakosaj/PygameAI/README.md

 Pygame is used in creating the game environment.
 Tensorflow, PyTorch and SKLearn not allowed!

 Going to do these games... (tentative):
-  -Flappy bird
+  - Flappy bird
-  -Minesweeper
+  - Minesweeper
-  -Breakout
+  - Breakout
-  -Snake
+  - Snake

 ...using these kinds of agents (tentative):
-  -Genetic algorithm
+  - Genetic algorithm
-  -ANN with backpropagation
+  - ANN with backpropagation
-  -Q-learning
+  - Q-learning
-  -NEAT
+  - NEAT

 ## Getting Started